ar5had/webpack-notes/README.md

 module.exports = {

-  // Context key set relative path for entry key
-  // earlier we didnt have directories so there was
-  // no need of this key
   context: path.resolve('js'),
 	// we have removed the extention from here
 	// as we have already set resolve for extention below